Latent Dirichlet Allocation to latent topics

 An appropriate stoplist should be used to disregard all words which may be regarded as irrelevant to the task of identifying latent topics in the text corpus nominated.
 It is also possible to decide to disregard all numerals as well as words occurring only once, which will increase the speed of convergence of the allocation process but may risk missing significant content, according to the nature of the text(s).

-• A Bayesian estimation process applies a generative model (Blei et al., 2003) to the text corpus, or to the assembly of sentences or other context units specified within a single text, which treats these as the product of sampling from a topic distribution followed by the sampling of a word according to the topic-specific distribution.
+A Bayesian estimation process applies a convenient generative model (Blei et al., 2003) to the text corpus, or to the assembly of sentences or other context units specified within a single text, which treats these as the product of sampling from a topic distribution followed by the sampling of a word according to the topic-specific distribution.
 A maximum of 25 topics may be allocated by this routine in HAMLET II 3.0 for Windows.
+On a normal PC, this routine can be very demanding of computing time and resources.
+To interrupt its operation at any time, press Escape or click on the display when the progress indicator is shown.